helm/helm-www/versioned_docs/version-3/chart_template_guide/accessing_files.md

 ---
-title: "Accessing Files Inside Templates"
+title: Accessing Files Inside Templates
-description: "How to access files from within a template."
+description: How to access files from within a template.
 sidebar_position: 10
 ---